learn-co-curriculum/phase-0-git-version-control-introduction/README.md

 > Hi there, we're looking to present a report to investors.
 If we get this
 > investment, we'll all be millionaires.
 If we don't get this investment, we're
 > going to have to close down the company.
 The key to success is going to be a
 > report that **you** are going to manage.
-Two things will make it stand out:
+Three things will make it stand out:
 >
 > 1. It must be absolutely correct: no errors, no typos, the math has to check
 >    out in every figure.
 > 2. It must have the most up-to-date information
-> 3. The investors will tolerate _slightly_ older data, if it means that we can
+> 3. The investors will tolerate _slightly_ older data if it means that we can
 >    be _sure_ the facts are correct.
 >
 > One last requirement is that for auditing purposes we need to be able to save